WilCleaveland/wilcleaveland.github.io/_posts/2016-08-18-how-acting-like-a-3-year-old-boosted-my-freelance-career-and-doubled-my-productivity.md

 categories: freelancing
 ---

-# How Acting Like a 3-Year-Old Boosted My Freelance Career and Doubled My Productivity
 You haven’t lived till you’ve suffered the character building tribulation that comes with handling a toddler’s wrath.
 I know this because I’ve only had to do it a handful of times.
 One of the perks of being an uncle and not a father, although I know my day is coming.

 More to the point, you can learn a thing or two by watching what it takes for young kids to thrive, and noting the things that send them into a tailspin too.